 What will be the effect on civil justice cross-border measures?

 The civil justice co-operation measures in relation to jurisdiction and enforcement of judgments that presently exist between EU and EFTA member states provide a degree of certainty on important issues that often arise between parties litigating disputes with a cross-border element.
 A Brexit will undermine that certainty although the extent to which it will do so will depend on the steps taken by the UK Government to address the position and the speed with which it is able to do so.
-On matters concerning jurisdiction and the recognition and enforcement of judgments there is likely to be little change in practice if the UK becomes a party to the Lugano Convention even if it is not prepared, like Switzerland, to become a member of the EEA.

 Generally, disputes between parties who are both based in EU member states, where the subject matter of the dispute 'relates' to an EU member state, are unlikely to be affected by the vote to leave.
 The Brussels Regulation and Rome I and Rome II will continue to apply to these disputes where relevant, as will the relevant Regulations relating to service of documents and the taking of evidence.

 Disputes between parties outside the EU, where the subject matter of the dispute has no connection with a member state, are unlikely to be affected by a Brexit.
 Where relevant, existing common law principles, statutes, agreements and / or Conventions concerning these disputes will continue to apply.